Nasttya679/MadeByMe/README.md

 dotnet build
 ```

-1. Before running application, make sure that PostgreSQL database is running localy on PC
+1. Before running application, make sure that PostgreSQL database is running locally on PC

 2. Create migrations if not exist in folder - "Infrastrucure/Migrations/"